MBODM/pingalive/README.md

 ### Notes
 - The tool was written in Rust
 - Used Rust version was `rustc 1.65.0`
-- The release binaries are compiled with `cargo`/`rustc` on a 64-bit Windows 10 machine
+- The release binaries were compiled with `cargo`/`rustc` on a 64-bit Windows 10 machine
 - Used Windows OS version was `Windows 10 Pro 21H2 Build 19044.2486`
 - The tool was developed with `VS Code 1.74.2` (with active `rust-analyzer` extension)

-The tool is compiled with the following compiler options in `cargo.toml` file:
+The release binaries were compiled with following compiler options in `cargo.toml` file:
 ```rust
 [profile.release]
 opt-level = 'z'     # Optimize for size.